 SELLING, GENERAL AND ADMINISTRATIVE EXPENSES.
-Selling, general and administrative expenses for the three months ended June 30, 2005 increased by \$1,239,658 (527%) to \$1,474,696 as compared to \$235,038 for the three months ended June 30, 2004.
-This increase was due to approximately \$580,000 in additional legal, accounting and consulting fees, \$225,000 for amortization of intangibles, \$220,000 in additional payroll expense related to the three executive employment agreements that became effective upon the consummation of the Share Exchange Transaction on March 23, 2005, the addition of two staff positions in May and June 2005, an employee promotion in May 2005, and the addition of two executive positions in June 2005, a \$65,000 increase in insurance expense related to the addition of a directors and officers insurance policy in October 2004 and an insurance premium increase effective June 2004 related to a silo fire that occurred in January 2004 at our Madera County grain facility, \$42,000 in business travel expense, \$35,000 in market and filing fees, \$35,000 in policy and investor relations expenses, \$20,000 in rents, and the net balance of \$17,000 related to immaterial increases in other selling, general and administrative expenses.
-We expect that over the near term, our selling, general and administration expenses will increase as a result of, among other things, increased legal and accounting fees associated with increased corporate governance activities in response to the Sarbanes-Oxley Act of 2002, recently adopted rules and regulations of the Securities and Exchange Commission, the filing of a registration statement with the Securities and Exchange Commission to register for resale, in addition to other shares of common stock, the shares of common stock and shares of common stock underlying warrants we issued in our private offering in March 2005, increased employee costs associated with planned staffing increases, increased sales and marketing expenses, increased activities related to the construction of our Madera County, California ethanol production facility and increased activity in searching for and analyzing potential acquisitions.
+Selling, general and administrative expenses for the three months ended September 30, 2005 increased by \$1,919,313 (667%) to \$2,206,985 as compared to \$287,672 for the three months ended September 30, 2004.
+This increase was primarily due to \$588,332 in additional legal, accounting and consulting fees, \$202,304 from amortization of intangibles and \$293,068 in additional payroll expense related to three executive employment agreements that became effective upon the consummation of the Share Exchange Transaction on March 23, 2005, the addition of two staff positions in May and June 2005, an employee promotion in May 2005, the addition of two executive positions in June 2005 and the addition of two ethanol plant management positions in September 2005.
+The increase in selling, general and administrative expenses also was due to a \$300,000 increase from the accrual of a bonus due Neil Koehler under his employment agreement, a \$154,918 increase from expenses related to the termination of the proposed acquisition of Phoenix Bio-Industries, LLC, \$97,401 in additional research and development expenses, a \$40,423 increase in insurance expense related to the addition of a directors and officers insurance policy in October 2004 and an insurance premium increase effective June 2004 related to a silo fire that occurred in January 2004 at our Madera County grain facility, a \$78,725 increase in business travel expense, a \$30,581 increase in market and filing fees, a \$27,212 increase in policy and investor relations expenses, a \$27,266 increase in marketing expense, a \$19,633 increase in rents, a \$12,944 increase in telephone expense, \$11,790 related to Kinergy LLC gross receipts fee, and the net balance of \$34,715 related to various increases in other selling, general and administrative expenses.

+We expect that over the near term, our selling, general and administration expenses will increase as a result of, among other things, increased legal and accounting fees associated with increased corporate governance activities in response to the Sarbanes-Oxley Act of 2002, recently adopted rules and regulations of the Securities and Exchange Commission, the filing of a registration statement with the Securities and Exchange Commission to register for resale, in addition to other shares of our common stock, the shares of common stock and shares of common stock underlying warrants PEI California issued in its private offering in March 2005, increased employee costs associated with planned staffing increases, increased sales and marketing expenses, increased activities related to the construction of our Madera County, California ethanol production facility and increased activity in searching for and analyzing potential acquisitions.